LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * We'd then likely have to build an accessible version of that site, as an example of how it should be when "fixed", because we would encourage participants in the training to take note of the difference with AT, etc
 * We'd have to be super careful about which site we chose, as we could quite easily get our employer in a spot of legal bother and potentially be disciplined for doing so and that's not a risk we're willing to take

 A custom-built small website that contains just enough accessibility issues to start folks off with identifying issues seemed the safest bet.
-This site won't change, there will be absolutely no changes to the code, whatsoever.
+This site won't change (after a period of Beat testing), there will be absolutely no changes to the code, whatsoever.
 This enables us and potentially you, to have an unchanging platform to conduct this training on, in the hope of getting consistent results.

 There is of course a lot of nuance to accessibility testing, in that it is highly unlikely that two auditors given the same platform, will write up exactly the same issues.
 This is, in part due to interpretation of various success criteria, two people will interpret some of the more ambiguous aspects differently.
 It is also in part due to their levels of knowledge, the tools they use, their experience and multiple other factors.